microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 # 1. MSIX Dynamic Dependencies

 This feature makes Framework packages accessible to all kinds of apps, packaged and unpackaged.
-The package loader - which you carry with your app - lets you pin, bind, resolve, and consume framework package content including WinRT APIs and ‘flat C’ exports.
+The package loader - which you carry with your app - lets you pin, bind, resolve, and consume framework package content including WinRT APIs and 'flat C' exports.

 DynamicDependencies enable access to packaged content via APIs at runtime.
 This supplements the appmodel's static dependency support (via `<PackageDependency>` in `appxmanifest.xml`) with a dynamic runtime equivalent.
 It also allows non-packaged processes (which have no `appxmanifest.xml`) to use packaged content.